 Guidelines can achieve better treatment outcomes and care for patients, but local ownership of the implementation process is crucial to success in changing practice.
 For this reason, SIGN is responsible for the development of national guidelines and their implementability, but not directly for their implementation into practice.
-This is a responsibility of each individual NHS board.
-However, there is a role for national facilitation of local guideline implementation activities, and this is discussed in section 9.
+This is a responsibility of each individual NHS board, and for healthcare professionals in their practice.
+However, there is a role for national facilitation of local guideline implementation activities, and this is discussed in section 10.

-1.4 MEDICO-LEGAL IMPLICATIONS OF SIGN GUIDELINES
+1.4 Medico-legal implications of SIGN guidelines